 Andaman and Nicobar islands are a treasure trove of natural beauty along with many significant incidents and structures related to the era of India’s freedom struggle.
 These beautiful islands are a must-visit destination in India featuring numerous mesmerising sites that are worth exploring once in a lifetime.

 These islands are surrounded by the ocean from all sides hence railways and roadways connectivity from mainland India is not possible.
 You can arrive here via waterways or airways.
 Listed below are some best travel options that you may consider is planning a visit to these exotic islands.

 By Air.
 The nearest airport is Veer Savarkar International Airport.
 The airport receives direct and connecting flights from all the metropolitan cities such as Delhi, Mumbai, Kolkata, Chennai, and Bengaluru in India.
 From the airport, one has to travel a distance of 3km by local road transport to reach the Japanese bunkers in Ross Island.

 By Road.
 There is no direct road network to Ross Island.
-One can use a taxi or an autorickshaw to reach the shore and from the shore, one has to take the ferry service to reach Ross Island.
+One can use a taxi or an autorickshaw to reach the shore and from the shore, you have to take the regular local ferry service to reach Ross Island.

 By Water.
-To reach this historical site one may travel from regular ferries that go to Ross Island from Port Blair.
 In case you are traveling by waterways from mainland India then you may take the regular ships from Kolkata, Vishakhapatnam and Chennai port to Port Blair.
 There are 8 ships that sail to Port Blair port at regular intervals and can be booked online.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here